StrangeBeeCorp/docs/docs/flow/user-guides/about-flow.md

 Available integrations are:

-* [*TheHive*](configure-integration-node.md#configure-a-thehive-integration-node): Performs operations in TheHive through TheHive API, such as creating, updating, querying, or deleting cases, alerts, tasks, observables, comments, and task logs, or starting a Cortex job.
+* [*TheHive*](configure-integration-node.md#configure-a-thehive-integration-node): Performs operations in TheHive through TheHive API, such as creating, updating, querying, or deleting cases, alerts, tasks, and observables, managing comments and task logs, or starting a Cortex job.
 Returns the response body, status code, and headers as outputs.
 To perform an operation this node doesn't manage, use the [*HTTP request*](configure-action-node.md#configure-an-http-request-action-node) action node instead.
 * [*Splunk*](configure-integration-node.md#configure-a-splunk-integration-node): Performs operations through the Splunk REST API, such as creating and following search jobs, running searches, listing indexes and fired alerts, submitting events, and updating Splunk Enterprise Security findings and investigations.
 Returns the response body, status code, and headers as outputs.
 * [*Microsoft Defender for Endpoint*](configure-integration-node.md#configure-a-microsoft-defender-for-endpoint-integration-node): Performs operations through the Microsoft Defender for Endpoint API, such as listing, retrieving, and updating alerts, running response actions on devices, and creating indicators.
 Returns the response body, status code, and headers as outputs.
 * [*Microsoft Defender (Graph Security API)*](configure-integration-node.md#configure-a-microsoft-defender-graph-security-api-integration-node): Performs operations through the Microsoft Graph security API, such as listing, retrieving, and updating Microsoft Defender XDR alerts and incidents.
 Returns the response body, status code, and headers as outputs.